 Liquid intake is recycled back to the beginning of the chromatography column via built in inert gas counterflow distillation.

 The concept of applying a fractional distillation system to chromatography technology enabled the creation of the first scalable chromatography system of its kind in the industry.

 Endless Product Formulation Potential

-The pure99 supercritical fluid chromatography system is designed to produce broad spectrum oils and purified isolates.
+The pure99 High-Pressure Liquid Chromatography (HPLC) system is designed to produce broad spectrum oils and purified isolates.
 This allows producers to keep desired cannabinoids including CBD, CBG, CBN, while removing psychoactive cannabinoids during the chromatography process.

 This cannot be accomplished with a normal isolation manufacturing procedure.
 A very specific target removal system is required to perform this kind of specialized product formulation which pure99 chromatography is capable of.

 Full-Spectrum and Broad Spectrum products have become increasingly valued by consumers in the hemp and botanical extract market, and chromatography is one of the best methods to ensure quality full and broad spectrum products.